kaaproject/kaa/doc/Whats-new/index.md

 Such configuration is still supported for backward compatibility and simple deployments.
 However, Tekton now offers a more convenient management mechanism.

-Tekton offers [REST API][TEKTON REST API] for managing applications, versions, and the associated configurations.
+Tekton exposes [REST API][TEKTON REST API] for managing applications, versions, and the associated configurations.
 The [Web Dashboard (WD)][WD] leverages this API and provides a convenient management UI.
 Applications are represented as [protected resources][application resource type] in the auth server, so you can configure users' level of access by granting corresponding [OAuth 2.0 scopes][oauth scope].